shiguregaki/sample/02_ESP8266_ppm_reader/README.md

 If you confirm ppm pulse type, change **TYPE_OF_PULSE_IS_RISING** of define value in this program.

-**3.Write this code on the ESP8266 board with Arduino IDE.**
+**3. Write this code on the ESP8266 board with Arduino IDE.**

-**4.If you turn on the power of the ESP8266 board, PPM value will be displayed on serial monitor.**
+**4. If you turn on the power of the ESP8266 board, PPM value will be displayed on serial monitor.**

 # Licence
 [MIT](https://github.com/shiguregaki/sample/blob/master/LICENSE)